Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond: Multilingual Warm-Start Adaptation

 \subsection{Adaptation}

-After the rapid encoding of task-specific and language-specific features from the target languages, the approaches mentioned in Sec.~\ref{sec:zero} and~\ref{sec:translation} can be applied to further adapt the warm-started model $\theta_Z$.
-The multilingual approaches, namely, \textbf{\textsc{Mtl}} and \textbf{\textsc{Mtl-Joint}}, stand out for their effectiveness and ``once-for-all'' property.
-However, the training cost of them are $|\mathbb{L}|$ times higher than other approaches, which is computationally prohibitive as the $|\mathbb{L}|$ increases.
-Considering this issue, we employ \textbf{\textsc{Zero-Shot}} approach instead of the multilingual ones to preserve the ``once-for-all'' property while not introducing additional training cost.
-At the same time, the proposed multilingual warm-up mechanism compensates the deficiency of not exploiting the translated data.
+After the warmup encoding of task-specific and language-specific features from the target languages, the approaches mentioned in Sec.~\ref{sec:zero} and~\ref{sec:translation} can be applied to further adapt the warm-started model $\theta_Z$.
+The multilingual approach, namely \textbf{\textsc{Mtl}}, stands out for its effectiveness and ``once-for-all'' property.
+However, its training cost is $|\mathbb{L}|-1$ times higher than \textbf{\textsc{Zero-Shot}}, which is computationally prohibitive as the $|\mathbb{L}|$ increases.
+Moreover, our experiments show that even equipped with the span-to-span mapping, these translation-based adaptation approaches are still less effective than \textbf{\textsc{Zero-Shot}} in most cases.
+Considering these issues, we employ \textbf{\textsc{Zero-Shot}} approach instead of the multilingual ones to preserve the ``once-for-all'' property while not introducing additional training cost.
+At the same time, the proposed multilingual warmup mechanism compensates the deficiency that \textbf{\textsc{Zero-Shot}} does not exploit the translated data.
 Similar to Eq.~\ref{eq:zero_shot}, the objective of the adaptation is to minimize the training loss on the source-language data with gold-standard annotations: